Bobojambo/RR/README.md

 # Requirements

--This project has been implemented using Anaconda Python distribution with **Python 3.5**.
+- This project has been implemented using Anaconda Python distribution with **Python 3.5**.
--Additional packages required for the project are included in the requirements.txt file.
+- Additional packages required for the project are included in the requirements.txt file.
--Opencv is required for the project.
+- Opencv is required for the project.
 For installing opencv for anaconda distribution, please check https://anaconda.org/conda-forge/opencv

 # Usage